Krzyzewskiville: K-ville rules

 Cameron Crazies gathering in K-ville a few hours before the 2000 UNC vs Duke basketball game.
 By 2000, K-ville had been landscaped with a uniform lawn on which the tents could be pitched, and was being equipped with wireless internet service.

 The number of tenting games in a single season is determined by the Line Monitor Committee of the Duke Student Government.
 Tents are sometimes allowed for big games like the ACC-Big 10 challenge, but the rules for UNC game tenting only apply to that game.
 Three to eight weeks before the actual game (depending on whether the UNC game at Duke is in February or March), students begin to put up and live in tents outside Cameron Indoor Stadium.
 As many as twelve people can occupy a specific tent group.
 As regulated by Duke Student Government, there must be a certain number of students in the tent at regular, periodic checks.

 The tenting season is divided into three sections.
 From the beginning of tenting in early January for the first third of the season, tents of 12 must have 2 people in the tent during the day and 10 people each night.
 For the next third of the season, tents must have 1 person in the tent during the day and 6 people each night.
 For the final third, before the game, tents still must have 1 person during the day but only 2 people each night.
 The two weekend nights prior to the game, or the weekend before the game, are personal check nights, during which each of the twelve tent members must be at the tent for 3 of 5 personal checks spread over the two nights.
 If a tent misses a tent check twice, it gets moved to the end of the line (assuming availability).
 If K-ville is at full capacity (100 tents) and a waitlist exists at the time of the second miss, the tent gets removed completely.
-"Grace" is given (i.e., tenters can leave K'ville) in the event of severe weather, if temperatures reach below 32 degrees, more than 2 inches snow falls, or if winds reach 35 mph.
+"Grace" is given (i.e., tenters can leave K'ville) in the event of severe weather, if temperatures reach below 32 °F, more than 2 in snow falls, or if winds reach 35 mph.